thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/basic.md

 * TOC
 {:toc}

-**MQTT Basic Authentication** is a simple and widely supported method that verifies clients using a username and password.
+**MQTT Basic Authentication** is a straightforward and widely supported method for verifying client identity using a **username and password**.
+It offers a simple way to secure MQTT connections and is commonly used in systems where ease of configuration and compatibility are priorities.

+### Basic authentication overview

-The client provides these credentials during the MQTT `CONNECT` request.
+Basic Authentication is handled during the MQTT `CONNECT` phase, where the client includes its username and password in the request.
-The broker then validates them against the configured authentication provider, which may use a local user database, an external identity service, or custom logic.
+The broker forwards these credentials to the configured authentication provider, which may validate them using a local user database, an external identity system (such as LDAP or OAuth-based services), or custom logic.
 This method is easy to configure and suitable for scenarios where secure credential storage and transmission (e.g., over TLS) can be ensured.

-### Managing Provider
+### Configure provider

 {% include docs/mqtt-broker/user-guide/ui/authentication-provider-control.md %}

-### Authentication
+#### Authentication

+TBMQ supports flexible credential matching strategies for Basic Authentication, allowing different combinations of MQTT client identifiers—such as **clientId, username, and password** — to be used for authentication.
+This enables administrators to define how strictly clients must identify themselves when connecting.

+The system uses these fields to generate a unique `credentialsId`, which is then used to locate and validate stored credentials.
+This approach ensures consistent and configurable authentication behavior across a variety of deployment scenarios.

-#### Credentials Matching
+##### Credentials matching

 The following are the **possible combinations** of `Basic` credentials matchers:
 - **clientId** - checks if the connecting client has specified clientId.